TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

 -   One way to formulate high-information commit messages is to follow a template.
-[Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) is one of many commit message templates that you can explore.
+[Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) is one of many commit message templates that you can explore, and also check out this helpful [tutorial on YouTube](https://youtu.be/OJqUWvmf4gg).